uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/10 Introduction.md

 # Welcome to week 3!

-Today, you'll learn about:
+Today, you'll learn about three ways to store data in your program.

+* Lists, lists and lists.
+* Dictionaries.
-* ...
+* Tuples.

 Please prepare for this day using the readings below.
 They will not always immediately make sense without practice, but that's no problem.
 You may want